giodeandrade/python-codedex/README.md

 - Suggestions for more efficient solutions
 - Additional comments explaining the code
 - Better organization ideas
-- Please open an Issue or Pull Request with your suggestions
+- Please open an issue or pull request with your suggestions